Private Credit: Understanding the Capital Structure

 Mezzanine, which means “in the middle," is another form of capital that sits between senior debt and equity.
 It is typically used as a solution-oriented capital, meaning that the business owner is looking for an infusion of cash to solve a specific problem.

-It is attractive to businesses and lenders because it carries a higher interest rate than senior debt, typically 20% to 30%, and is often structured with warrants, giving the lender the option to convert the debt to equity if the company defaults.
+It is attractive to businesses and lenders because it carries a higher interest rate than senior debt and is often structured with warrants, giving the lender the option to convert the debt to equity if the company defaults.

 Despite the economic uncertainty, the outlook for mezzanine financing is vital.
 Indeed, this market volatility is causing some senior lenders to withdraw from the market, making mezzanine financing an attractive option for companies needing capital.